NobilityDeviant/Wcofun.com_Downloader/README.md

 You can interact with the downloads by using the Action menu buttons.

-Every download will go inside their respective Series folder as shown in the image above.
+Every download will go inside their respective Series folder to keep it organized.
+Just select the main download folder in the settings.
+The default one is your home folder.

 # Settings